Intro to Mountaineering

 General mountaineering 10-12 point crampons with either straps.
 Rigid ice climbing crampons are not recommended.

-Ice Axe *
+Ice Axe * (We can provide)

 The length depends roughly on your height and intended use.
 For general mountaineering, the axe should hang a few inches above the ground when held comfortably in your hand.
 Ex.
 A 5'10" person would have a 70cm axe